TroytheOverlord/trails-trivia-website/README.md

 ## 🛠️ Technologies Used

-- **HTML5:** App structure and UI elements
-- **CSS3:** Styling, layout, and visual feedback
+- **HTML5** – Structured the core interface of the quiz.
+- **CSS3** – Styled the app with a responsive layout, color-coded feedback for correct/incorrect answers, and a clean visual design.
-- **JavaScript (ES6):** Game logic, dynamic question loading, and localStorage management
+- **JavaScript** – Powered all game logic, including question randomization, JSON data loading, and persistent score tracking via localStorage.

 ---

 ## 🌱 Future Improvements

-- Mobile responsiveness and accessibility improvements

-- Expanded question banks (fan/community contributions)

-- Timed mode or boss rush challenge

-- Sound effects & animations

-- Online leaderboard support
+While the core game is complete, there are still several features that could expand replayability and polish:

+- **Mobile & Accessibility Enhancements** – Optimize for small screens and improve accessibility for all players.
+- **Expanded Question Banks** – Grow the trivia library with fan-submitted content.
+- **Challenge Modes** – Introduce a timed mode or survival style marathon for advanced players.
+- **Audio & Visual Feedback** – Add sound effects and subtle animations to create a more engaging experience.
+- **Online Leaderboards** – Allow players to compete globally and track community high scores.
 ---

 ## 💬 Contributions